aantron/better-enums/README.md

 - Supported and tested on clang, gcc, and msvc.
 - Fast compilation.
 You have to declare a few dozen enums to slow down your compiler as much as [just including `iostream` does][performance].
-- Use any initializers, just like with a built-in enum.
+- Use any initializers and sparse ranges, just like with a built-in enum.
 - Guaranteed size and alignment &mdash; you choose the representation type.

 [performance]: http://aantron.github.io/better-enums/Performance.html